azofeifa/MDS/README.md

 ![alt tag](https://github.com/azofeifa/gTFIv2/blob/master/images/DB_FILE_OUT.png)

 Above: A screen shot of a small porition of the db file that the DB module outputs.
 The file type is broken up into blocks according to the PSSM model (641 in human).
 Each block (delimited by the ~ symbol) contains the probability distribution matrix of each PSSM model.
-The final two lines is the empiracle distribution of motif displacement estimated from the non-stationary GC content surrounding the regulatory element.
+The final lines are the empiracle distribution of motif displacement estimated from the non-stationary GC content surrounding the inputted bed files.

 ##EVAL
 The EVAL module computes the so called motif displacement (MD) score.
 The module follows this generic pipeline: